AndrewJBateman/angular-firebase-access/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-Updated may 201.
-With a Google login it is possible to Create, Read, Update and Delete blog posts.
+Updated may 2021.
+With a Google login or other auth setup it is possible to Create, Read, Update and Delete blog posts.
 * To-Do: Use to update posts and images for website

 ## :clap: Inspiration